1st semester: Tuesday evening (Min. No. 8)

 Chan, Yiu Sing Lúcás.
 The Ten Commandments and the Beatitudes: Biblical Studies and Ethics for Real Life.
-Lanham, MD: Rowman and Littlefield / Sheed and Ward, 2012.
+Lanham, MD: Sheed and Ward, 2012.

 Curran, Charles.
 The Development of Moral Theology: Five Strands.
 Washington, DC: Georgetown University Press, 2013.

-Darragh, Neil. ed.
-A Thinker’s Guide To Sin: Talking About Sin Today.
-New Zealand: Accent Publications, 2010.
+Darragh, Neil, ed.
+A Thinker’s Guide to Sin: Talking about Sin Today.
+Auckland City: Accent, 2010.

 Gascoigne, Robert.
 Freedom and Purpose: An Introduction to Christian Ethics.
-Sydney, NSW: E. J. Dwyer Press, 2005.
+Sydney: E. J. Dwyer, 2005.

-Harrington, Daniel and James Keenan.
-Jesus and Virtue Ethics: Building Bridges Between New Testament Studies and Moral Theology.
-Lanham, MD: Sheed & Ward, 2002.
+Harrington, Daniel, and James Keenan.
+Jesus and Virtue Ethics: Building Bridges between New Testament Studies and Moral Theology.
+Lanham, MD: Sheed and Ward, 2002.

 Keenan, James.
 A History of Catholic Moral Theology in the Twentieth Century: From Confessing Sins to Liberating Consciences.
 New York: Continuum, 2010.

 MacNamara, Vincent.
-The Call To Be Human: Making Sense of Morality.
-Dublin: Veritas Publications, 2010.
+The Call to Be Human: Making Sense of Morality.
+Dublin: Veritas, 2010.

 Nichols, Alan.
 Street Called Choice: Ethical Choices for Ordinary People.
 Melbourne: Acorn Press, 2005.

 Wadell, Paul.
-Happiness and the Christian Moral Life: An Introduction To Christian Ethics.
-Lanham, MD: Rowman & Littlefield Publishers Inc, 2012.
+Happiness and the Christian Moral Life: An Introduction to Christian Ethics.
+Lanham, MD: Rowman & Littlefield, 2012.